NPV Calculator – Net Present Value

 Let's analyze the following example: a company has to choose between two projects that both cost $10,000 to implement.
 Each of them will last for 5 years, but they have different expected cash inflows.
 The discount rate is 5% in each case.
 Which project should the company choose?

 This result means that project 1 is profitable because it has a positive NPV.
 Project 2 is not profitable for the company, as it has a negative NPV.
-This is why the company should choose to implement project 1.
+That is why the company should choose to implement project 1.

 What are the expected cash flows?